Adellica/chicken-mobile/README.md

 * Build shared libs from Scheme sources files (`libtest.so`) that can be used with `(load "libtest.so")`
 * Build executables from Scheme source files

-You will need:

-* The [Android NDK] (I'm on `android-ndk-r7`)
+Requirements:

-* [Chicken Scheme] (I'm on 4.7.0.4)
+* [Chicken Scheme] \(I'm on 4.7.0.4)
+* [Android NDK] \(I'm on `android-ndk-r7`)

+## Building

 You'll have to build Chicken so it's ready with its C source files in place.
-This is your `CHICKEN_HOME` directory (where e.g. runtime.c and chicken.h are).

-## Building
+If you have already built it for your desktop, this will suffice.

 Provide `CHICKEN_HOME`, where `runtime.c`, `chicken.h` and `eval.scm` etc live and start the NDK-build toolchain:

     $ CHICKEN_HOME=/your/chicken-core/folder/ ndk-build

-You should get `libchicken.so` and `csi` under `libs/`.
-Building Chicken takes a long time!
-You should see two files under libs:
+This takes a long time!
+When done, you should see two files under `./libs`:

-* libs/armeabi/libchicken.so
+* armeabi/libchicken.so
-* libs/armeabi/csi
+* armeabi/csi

-To run `csi` on your device/emulator, push the files under `./libs` to a writeable place on your phone and launch:
+To run `csi` on your device/emulator, push the binaries to a writeable place on your phone and launch:

     $ adb push libs/armeabi/ /cache/
     $ adb shell